How the Worker Protection Act 2023 will change workplace safety

 What is Worker Protection Act 2023?

-Starting in October 2024, the Worker Protection (Amendment of Equality Act 2010) Act 2023 will impose new obligations on employers to protect employees from sexual harassment at work.
-Under this new law, employers must take reasonable steps to prevent unwanted conduct of a sexual nature that can violate a person’s dignity or create a hostile work environment.
+Starting in October 2024, the Worker Protection (Amendment of Equality Act 2010) Act 2023 will impose new obligations on employers in the United Kingdom to protect employees from sexual harassment at work.
+Under this new law in the UK, employers must take reasonable steps to prevent unwanted conduct of a sexual nature that can violate a person’s dignity or create a hostile work environment.
 The changes represent a significant shift towards preventing harassment, rather than addressing it only after it occurs.

 What the act means for employers and employees